Services offered

 Psychoanalysis is an intensive therapeutic process that offers a deeper and comprehensive understanding of yourself, your background, and your circumstances.
 Contemporary psychoanalysis integrates classical views with new and exciting findings and developments.
 This direction involves more of a commitment since we meet two or more times per week for a period of time.
 Entering analysis may be a choice to accelerate personal growth and increase one’s engagement with life, or it may be recommended for those who suffer from long-standing problems that deeply affect their well-being, relationships, and ability to meet life goals.
 Many people find their levels of creativity, sense of meaning, and enjoyment of life increase during and after being in psychoanalysis.

-My areas of focus include but are not limited to:
+My areas of focus include:

 • depression, anxiety, and stress